AxelBilla/school/prog/4/readme.txt

 //// HELLO THERE ////

-These exercices were focused on [FUNCTIONS]
+These exercises were focused on [FUNCTIONS]

 //// //// //// //// ////